 Introduction on GraphQL

 GraphQL is a query language and runtime system.
 Clients form requests (called queries and mutations) by using the GraphQL query language, and the GraphQL server executes these requests and returns the data in a response.
 Unlike REST APIs, which expose a different endpoint for each resource object, a GraphQL API makes all data available at a single endpoint.
-A client specifies exactly the data that it wants, and the server responds with only that data.
-GraphQL is seen as a modern alternative to a REST-based architecture and aimed at solving its shortcomings.
+A client specifies exactly what data they want, and the server responds with only that data.
+GraphQL is seen as a modern alternative to a REST-based architecture and aims to solve its shortcomings.

 Documentation

 The documentation for a GraphQL API lives side-by-side with the code that constitutes it.
 Combined with the typed Schema, this means that we can generate accurate and up-to-date documentation whenever something changes.
-Using GraphQL's introspection feature, you can query the Schema itself to explore its contents and documentation.
+Using GraphQL's introspection feature, it's possible to query the Schema itself to explore its contents and documentation.

 Deprecation is a first-class citizen.
 We can easily mark a part of our Schema as deprecated, and this will also be reflected in the documentation.
-GraphQL tooling, such as client libraries, is also expected to communicate to the developer that they're using a deprecated tool.
+GraphQL tooling, such as client libraries, is also expected to communicate to the developer that a deprecated tool is being used.

 GraphQL Basics

 Everything that's available through a GraphQL API is typed and included in its schema.
-You can use this schema to build queries that return only the data that you need.
+The schema can be used to build queries that only return the data that's needed.
 This solves the problem of over-fetching data.
-It also means that we know which fields each app is using, making it easier for us to evolve our APIs over time.
-You can find our entire schema in the side-menu or view a visual representation of our schema using Chargetrip Voyager.
+It also makes it easier to know which fields each app is using, which helps with improving an API over time.
+Find the entire schema in the side-menu or view a visual representation of the schema using Chargetrip Voyager.

-Having a schema before querying helps you validate a query before you make it.
+Having a schema before querying helps validate a query before executing it.
 This eliminates unwelcome surprises like unavailable data or erroneous structures.

-All GraphQL requests are sent to the same endpoint, which means that you can often retrieve all the data that you need in a single request.
-Using GraphQL features such as connections, variables, and aliases, you can make your queries incredibly efficient and retrieve data about many resource types in a single request.
-Learn about query features here.
+All GraphQL requests are sent to the same endpoint, which means that it is often possible to retrieve all the necessary data in a single request.
+Using GraphQL features such as connections, variables, and aliases, can make the queries incredibly efficient and retrieve data about many resource types in a single request.
+Learn more about query features here.

 Primary operations